hiilab/stats-401/Lab1.md

 Before learning D3, we need to understand the three fundamental technologies used by webpages.

-For more detailed information about HTML, CSS, and JS, please refer to https://www.w3schools.com/html/default.asp
+<mark>For more detailed information about HTML, CSS, and JS, please refer to https://www.w3schools.com/html/default.asp</mark>

 ## 1.1 HTML